monkeydcoder/3js_Portfolio/README.md

 # Satyam Sharma — Portfolio (Anime Village)

 > **This was done just for fun to see Three.js in use.** A weekend experiment to
-> explore what's possible with 3D on the web — and it turned into something cool.
+> Explore what's possible with 3D on the web, and it turned into something cool.

 ![Demo](public/demo.gif)

-An immersive 3D portfolio: a scroll-driven journey through a **peaceful anime village at dusk**, inspired by Studio Ghibli.
-You glide past a glowing torii gate, paper lanterns, cherry blossoms drifting petals, a reflective pond, and warm-lit houses under a sunset-to-starry sky — each scroll stop reveals a section of the portfolio.
+An immersive 3D portfolio: a scroll-driven journey through a **peaceful anime Village at dusk**, inspired by Studio Ghibli.
+You glide past a glowing torii gate, paper lanterns, cherry blossoms drifting petals, a reflective pond, and warm-lit houses under a sunset-to-starry sky — each scroll stop reveals a Section of the portfolio.

 Built with **React + Vite + Three.js** (React Three Fiber, drei) and **@react-three/postprocessing** (bloom + vignette) for the glow.